-(a) Dumping means export of goods by exporters of one country/territory to the market of another country/territory at a price lower than the price prevailing in the country of export and the difference in such price is called margin of dumping.
+(a) Dumping means export of goods by exporters of one country/territory to the market of another country/ territory at a price lower than the price prevailing in the country of export and the difference in such price is called margin of dumping.
 This is an unfair trade practice which can have a distortive effect on international trade and needs to be condemned under WTO law.

 Dumping is said to occur when the goods are exported by a country to another country at a price lower than its normal value.
 This is an unfair trade practice which can have a distortive effect on international trade.
 Anti dumping is a measure to rectify the situation arising out of the dumping of goods and its trade distortive effect.
 Thus, the purpose of anti dumping duty is to rectify the trade distortive effect of dumping and re-establish fair trade.
-The use of anti dumping measure as an instrument of fair competition is permitted by the WTO.
-In fact, anti dumping is an instrument for ensuring fair trade and is not a measure of protection per se for the domestic industry.
+The use of anti dumping measure as an instrument for ensuring fair trade and is not a measure of protection per se for the domestic industry.
 It provides relief to the domestic industry against the injury caused by dumping.
 Anti-dumping is a measure to rectify the trade distortive effect of dumping and re-establish fair trade, which is achieved by imposition of a duty on dumped imports, not exceeding the margin of dumping.